AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/faqs-campaigns.md

 +++(Google Ads campaigns) Can I use a shared budget for campaigns in portfolios?

-For best results, don't add [!DNL Google Ads] campaigns to an [!DNL Google Ads] shared budget if they're in optimized portfolios that are configured to "[!UICONTROL Auto adjust campaign budget limits]."
+For best results, don't add [!DNL Google Ads] campaigns to a [!DNL Google Ads] shared budget if they're in optimized portfolios that are configured to "[!UICONTROL Auto adjust campaign budget limits]."
 If you do, [!DNL Google Ads] overrides the Search, Social, & Commerce optimized campaign budgets, which may lead to bidding inefficiencies.
 +++

 +++([!DNL Google Ads] campaigns) Can I send mobile and non-mobile users to different landing pages?